jjti/repp/README.md

                The node has an inverted repeat in its junction OR The synthetic fragment will be dificult to synthesize

-               3.2.1.1 If its a PCR Fragment, add it to BLACKLISTED

         3.2.2 The node has a duplicate end region with another fragment in the assembly

 ## List of things that need to be considered when creating building fragments

-1. Don't create primers for a fragment if they have off-targets in the parent fragment
+1. Don't create primers for a fragment with off-targets in its parent fragment

-2. Don't create primers that have an excessive primer3 pair penalty
+2. Don't create primers with an excessive primer3 pair penalty

-3. Don't create synthetic fragments that have high synthesis complexities
+3. Don't create synthetic fragments with synthesis complexities

-4. Don't create fragments that have off-target end-homology
+4. Don't create fragments with off-target end-homology

 ## Reachable fragments